The root posets and their rich antichains

-Given a root system $\Phi$ of Dynkin type $\Delta$, the root poset $\Phi_+ = \Phi_+(\Delta)$ is the set of positive roots in $\Phi$ with respect to some fixed choice of a root basis; here, one takes the following partial ordering: $x \le y$ provided $y-x$ is a non-negative linear combination of elements of the root basis.
+Let $\Phi$ be a root system of (connected) Dynkin type $\Delta = \Bbb A_n, \Bbb B_n,\dots, \Bbb G_2$ of rank $n$.
+The {\it root poset} $\Phi_+ = \Phi_+(\Delta)$ is the set of positive roots in $\Phi$ with respect to some fixed choice of a root basis; here, one takes the following partial ordering: $x \le y$ provided $y-x$ is a non-negative linear combination of elements of the root basis.
 The root posets and its antichains play an important role in many parts of mathematics.

-If $P$ is a poset, a subset $A$ of cardinality $t$ which consists of pairwise incomparable elements is called a {\it $t$-antichain.} The width of a finite poset $P$ is the maximal number $t$ such that there exists a $t$-antichain in $P$.
-It is well-known that the width of $\Phi_+$ is the rank $n = n(\Delta)$ of the root system (thus the number of vertices of $\Delta$).
-Since $\Phi_+$ has an $n$-antichain, it has many $(n-1)$-antichains.
-We say that an $(n-1)$-antichain $A$ in a poset $P$ is {\it maximal}, provided it does not lie in the ideal generated by any other $(n-1)$-antichain.
-Of course, in a finite poset $P$, any $(n-1)$-antichain is contained in a maximal $(n-1)$-antichain.

-For any positive root $x$, we denote by $l(x)$ the sum of the coefficients when written as a linear combination with respect to the root basis, thus $l(x)-1$ is the height of $x$ in the root poset $\Phi_+$.
-For any natural number $t$, let $\Phi_t$ be the set of roots $x$ with $l(x) = t$ (thus these are the elements of height $t-1$ in the root poset).
-Clearly, $\Phi_t$ is an antichain.
+The width of the root poset $\Phi_+(\Delta)$ is the rank of $\Delta$ (this is the number of vertices of $\Delta$).
+If $P$ is a poset of width $n$, the antichains of $P$ of cardinality $n-1$ will be called the {\it rich} antichains.
+It is well known that the number of rich antichains is equal to number of positive roots and the paper is devoted to a study of the rich antichains of $\Phi_+$.